-This is the fourth blog of a series describing Connecticut Children’s Office for Community Child Health’s journey to create and nurture a culture of innovation.
+This is the fourth article in our Innovating with Purpose series, which describes Connecticut Children’s Office for Community Child Health’s journey to create and nurture a culture of innovation.

 While I am excited to share the lessons we learned through engaging program leaders and team members in stakeholder interviews and focus groups, first I will recap how we got to this point in our process.

 In the previous blog post, Innovating with Purpose: A Tale of Two Healthcare Entities, I compared and contrasted strategies deployed by two healthcare entities, Connecticut Children’s Office for Community Child Health (the Office) and Western Connecticut Health Network (WCHN).
 While, broadly speaking, our goal of nurturing a culture of innovation was the same, our strategies, tactics, indicators of success, and target audiences were different.

 In the Office, our goal is to nurture social innovations that promote optimal health, development, and well-being where children and families live, learn, work, and play.
 Our initial efforts focused on program leaders and team members of Office programs, rather than targeting on the entire organization.
 We started by understanding how they want to engage and participate in a culture of innovation, and then focused on implementing those strategies and tactics to support their buy-in and participation.

 WCHN sought to nurture innovations that enhance the quality, safety, efficacy, and value of healthcare in a clinical setting.
 To do this, WCHN implemented an organization-wide innovation challenge to strengthen the organization’s capacity to improve care, as well as patient and clinical outcomes, by igniting the development of innovative improvement ideas.

 Key Findings from Interviews and Focus Groups